20 Tips for 4 Wheel Driving on K'gari (Fraser Island)

 3. Carry a Recovery Kit

-Let’s be honest, getting bogged is pretty common on Fraser Island, and there is a chance you may get bogged on Fraser Island no matter how well you prepare.
+Let’s be honest, getting bogged is pretty common on K'gari, and there is always a chance you may get bogged no matter how well you prepare.
 Embrace it, it’s all part of the fun!
-A recovery kit containing a shovel, snatch strap (read the safety warnings) and recovery tracks will help you get yourself out of trouble when you do and is a vital thing to pack when heading to Fraser Island.
+A recovery kit containing a shovel, snatch strap (read the safety warnings) and recovery tracks will help you get yourself out of trouble, so always pack one for a visit to K'gari.
 Most hire companies include these in your package, so ask us at the time of booking if your kit is included.

 4. Bring a Friend

-If you are self-driving to Fraser Island with a group why not talk a mate into bringing their own vehicle along?
+If you are self-driving to K'gari (Fraser Island) with a group why not talk a mate into bringing their own vehicle along?
 If you travel in a convoy there will always be someone there to tow you out of a pickle and to back up your stories of misadventure with the folks back home.
-This won't be a problem if you're joining a tag-along tour, as your guide will head the convoy and are extremely experienced in assisting with bogged vehicles!
+This won't be a problem if you're joining a tag-along tour, as your guide will lead the convoy and can help you if you get bogged!

 5. Check the Tides